Google AdSense is one of the easiest Display Ad Networks to join. So, I understand why you need a trick or checklist for AdSense approval.

 Think about it; which legit business do you know that has no physical address, email, and contact number?

-Google AdSense team expect the same from your online publishing business.
+Google AdSense team expects the same from your online publishing business.

 Moreover, it makes sense for you as a publisher to have a contact page so your readers can reach out to you.

-What should you include in your Contact Page?
+What should you include on your Contact Page?

 At the very least, a functional email address should be on your contact page.

-Other publishers decide to include names, physical address (if applicable), social media profiles, etc.
+Other publishers decide to include names, physical addresses (if applicable), social media profiles, etc.

-This one very important checklist for AdSense approval that many publishers take for granted.
+This is one very important checklist for AdSense approval that many publishers take for granted.

-Typically, when a new visitor lands on your page, they are urged to accept cookies.
-These cookies tracks your readers’ interest on the internet so the most appropriate ads can be served to them.
+Typically, when new visitor lands on your page, they are urged to accept cookies.
+These cookies track your readers’ interest on the internet so the most appropriate ads can be served to them.

-Therefore, Google AdSense team expect you to have this full disclosure on your site as it makes you compliant of their policy.
+Therefore, the Google AdSense team expects you to have this full disclosure on your site as it makes you compliant with their policy.